dapr/kit/crypto/schemes/enc/v1/README.md

 The second line in the header is the **manifest**, which is a compact JSON object (i.e. with all the unnecessary whitespaces removed).

-> Note that per the JSON spec, newline characters within a string are safely encoded as the string `\n`, which would not interpreted as newlines while scanning the manifest.
+> Note that per the [JSON spec (RFC 8259)](https://www.rfc-editor.org/rfc/rfc8259), newline characters within a string are safely encoded as the string `\n`, which would not interpreted as newlines while scanning the manifest.
+The spec also defines what constitutes "unnecessary whitespace".

 Its corresponding Go struct is: